pablo-parra/from-monolith-to-services/README.md

 Second instance:
 `from-monolith-to-services\cart\target>java -jar -Dserver.port=9005 cart-bootified.jar`

+#### Running several instances with communication through Apache
+In this case we want to use the getPurchasesWithArticleInfo service through apache we need also to provide the url for the catalog

+First instance:
+`from-monolith-to-services\cart\target>java -jar -Dserver.port=9004 -Dcatalog.url=http://localhost:8888/ecommerce/catalog cart-bootified.jar`

+Second instance:
+`from-monolith-to-services\cart\target>java -jar -Dserver.port=9005 -Dcatalog.url=http://localhost:8888/ecommerce/catalog cart-bootified.jar`

 #### Apache server Load Balancer config
 For the example I have setted two instances of the cart service, that are configured in the Apache server as follows